Relocation & Recruitment Advice

 AP Executive has experienced consultants dedicated to recruiting for jobs in BVI, please contact us for further information.

-British Virgin Islands is an archipelago of about 60 islands located in the Caribbean.
+The British Virgin Islands is an archipelago of about 60 islands located in the Caribbean.
 First inhabited by Arawak and later by Carib Indians, the Virgin Islands were settled by the Dutch in 1648 and then annexed by the English in 1672.
 The islands were granted autonomy in 1967; they are now classed as British overseas territories.
 The economy is closely tied to the larger and more populous US Virgin Islands to the west; the US dollar is the legal currency.
-The economy, one of the most stable and prosperous in the Caribbean, is highly dependent on the finance service sector generating an estimated 45% of the national income.
+The economy, one of the most stable and prosperous in the Caribbean, is highly dependent on the financial service sector generating an estimated 45% of the national income.
 As an offshore jurisdiction, the British Virgin Islands has emerged as a leading player in the global financial market.
 BVI boasts a well-diversified and regulated finance sector, broadly comprising of trusts and funds, insurance, asset management, banking, insolvency, accountancy and legal services.
-The four main islands, namely Tortola, Virgin Gorda, Anageda and Jost Van Dyke, are the hubs of all commercial and financial activities.
+The four main islands, namely Tortola, Virgin Gorda, Anegada and Jost Van Dyke, are the hubs of all commercial and financial activities.
 Apart from the finance sector, tourism is another major contributor to the economy.
 The stunning white-sand beaches, lush green mountains and scattered ancient ruins, provide an ideal Caribbean gateway.

 There are various benefits that come from working and residing in the BVI.
 The thriving finance and banking sector is open to highly-qualified professionals, offering excellent job opportunities and career progression.